Liaison Travel Choice

 An acute onset is a sudden unexpected outbreak or recurrence of a Pre-existing Condition which occurs spontaneously and without advance warning either in the form of Physician recommendations or symptoms, is of short duration.
 It has to be an acute medical condition that requires immediate medical attention.
 More conditions and restrictions apply.
 Please check the Description of Coverage to understand what is covered under acute onset of pre-existing condition.

 Q8.
-What is the difference between Liaison Economy, Liaison Choice & Liaison Elite?
+What is the difference between Liaison Basic, Liaison Choice & Liaison Elite?

 The three plans offers different levels of coverage for all covered services.
-The Liaison Economy offers the most affordable plan, but also has the least coverage all the three options.
-After the deductible is met, Liaison Economy pays 70% (out of network) or 80%( in network) for the first $5,000 of the covered bill, and then 100% up to the policy maximum
+The Liaison Basic offers the most affordable plan, but also has the least coverage all the three options.
+After the deductible is met, Liaison Basic pays 70% (out of network) or 80%( in network) for the first $5,000 of the covered bill, and then 100% up to the policy maximum

 Q9.
 What's the Rx Discount Card that comes with this plan?